Payment Terms (July 2023 Version)

 The Settlement Remittance Service operates as follows:

-You may authorise a single or recurring remittance payment, including by authorising the remittance of a fixed amount or percentage of each card transaction that results in a credit to your Square Account.
+You may authorise a single or recurring remittance payment, including by authorising the remittance of a fixed amount or percentage of each transaction that results in a credit to your Square Account.

 You provide your authorisation to single or recurring remittance payments under the Settlement Remittance Service by using the Payment Services in conjunction with a Designated Merchant.